 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:05 h and the next low tide will be at 17:05 h.
-The first high tide will be at 10:25 h and the next high tide at 23:10 h.
+In the high tide and low tide chart, we can see that the first high tide was at 0:25 h and the next high tide at 12:45 h.
+The first low tide was at 6:35 h and the next low tide at 19:10 h.

 The lunar phase is a Waxing Gibbous.
-Today we will have 13 hours and 30 minutes of sun.
-The solar transit will be at 12:30 h and the length of time the moon will be visible will be 10 hours and 28 minutes.
+Today we had 13 hours and 47 minutes of sun.
+The solar transit was at 13:00 h and the length of time the moon will be visible will be 9 hours and 47 minutes.

-The tidal coefficient today is 61 (average).
-At noon the tidal coefficient increases to 67 to end the day with a tidal coefficient of 72.
-The tide heights today are 0.7 m, 1.4 m, 0.6 m and 1.3 m.
+The tidal coefficient today is 56 (average).
+At noon the tidal coefficient increases to 60 to end the day with a tidal coefficient of 64.
+The tide heights today are 1.3 m, 0.7 m, 1.4 m and 0.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Town which is of 1.9 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Cape Town tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Cape Town tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Town.
 The times are generated in local time in South Africa.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: